ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

     commit="${LATEST_GIT_COMMIT}"
 ```

-This way the rest of the pipeline will be able to scan these repositories for compliance violations and vulnerabilities
+This way the rest of the pipeline can scan these repos for compliance violations and vulnerabilities.

 Paths saved by using `save_repo` must be relative to the workspace path.
 {: important}

-You don't need to install the pipelinectl tool for your scripts or base images, the reference pipeline provides the binaries for the context of your script
+You don't need to install the `pipelinectl` tool for your scripts or base images, the reference pipeline provides the binaries for the context of your script.

 ## Test

-This stage is where you suppose to run your tests on your code repositories.
-You can access your repos added in the setup stage using the list_repos and load_repo pipelinectl interfaces.
+This stage is where you run your tests on your code repos.
+You can access your repos added in the setup stage using the `list_repos` and `load_repo` pipelinectl interfaces.

 Example: